AmpliconSuite/AmpliconClassifier/README.md

 - `--force`: Disable No amp/Invalid class, if possible.
 Use only when extremely large CN seeds were used in AA amplicon generation.
 - `--plotStyle [noplot, individual]`: Produce a radar-style plot of classification strenghts.
 Default `noplot`.
 - `--annotate_cycles_file`: Write a new cycles file for each amplicon analyzed with the paths annotated by how the path conforms and some other useful properties.
+- `--decomposition_strictness`: Value between 0 and 1 reflecting how strictly to filter low CN decompositions (default = 0.1).
+Higher values filter more of the low-weight decompositions.